-The Pacsun logo is free and easy.
+The Pacsun logo is free and easy to use.
 The emblem indicates a wide selection of unique items belonging to well-known brands.
-The sign invites one to find their style in one of the company’s stores scattered across the country.
+The sign invites customers to find their style in one of the company’s stores nationwide.

 Pacsun: Brand overview

 Founded in Newport Beach, California, in 1980 by Jack Hopkins, the retail store originally known as Pacific Sunwear, or PacSun, began its journey selling surf-related brands and clothing inspired by the Californian lifestyle.
 During the 1980s and 1990s, the company experienced significant expansion, launching hundreds of stores nationwide.
-This made it a go-to destination for young shoppers seeking skate and surfwear, along with casual attire reflective of the West Coast vibe.
+This made it a go-to destination for young shoppers seeking skate and surfwear and casual attire reflective of the West Coast vibe.

-In the early 2000s, PacSun’s acquisition of the surf brand Quiksilver positioned it as a key national distributor of major surfing labels.
+In the early 2000s, PacSun’s acquisition of the Quiksilver brand positioned it as a key national distributor of major surfing labels.
 The growth trajectory continued well into the 2010s, with PacSun boasting over 600 stores, including outlet locations, at its height.

 The late 2010s, however, presented new challenges as shifts in consumer preferences began to veer away from action sports brands.
 Facing these headwinds, PacSun filed for Chapter 11 bankruptcy in 2016.
-The company restructured and emerged a year later, albeit with a reduced number of stores.
+The company restructured and emerged a year later, albeit with fewer stores.

 In its current iteration, PacSun has reinvented itself as a premier hub for emerging streetwear and contemporary youth culture brands, targeting modern teenagers and young adults.
 While its scale has reduced from its peak in the early 2000s, the brand continues to exude its quintessential West Coast ethos and remains synonymous with board sports fashion.